daleao/sdv/Professions/README.md

 - An animal produce item's qualified ID will always start with "(O)".

 Open your new asset file at `DaLion.Professions/assets/data/xyz.ArtisanMachines.json`.
 Paste the ID of the machine into the list, separated by a comma.
-The result should look soemthing like this:
+The result should look something like this:

 ```json
 "ArtisanMachines": [